abiosoft/blog/content/post/insearchofgoide.md

 But as time passes, different projects emerged to offer a good coding experience for Go, ranging from basic features like syntax highlighting to wholesale features like intellisense and code refactoring.
 The following are my experiences with different Go IDEs.

 A moment of appreciation for [gocode](https://github.com/nsf/gocode) and its creator.
 The project was the beginning of the end of Go's lack of IDE criticism.
-If you are wondering why, all Go IDEs that I am aware of provides autocomplete via gocode.
+If you are wondering why, all Go IDEs that I am aware of (except IntelliJ) provides autocomplete via gocode.

 ### GoClipse
 [Installation Instructions](https://github.com/GoClipse/goclipse/blob/latest/documentation/Installation.md#installation) |